Home / Blog / Airplane Accident Law Blog / “How A 2018 Crash Resulted In Key Changes In Marine Corps Investigations

 “Two senior officers — a two-star general and a colonel — have now received formal reprimands amid the renewed examination of shortfalls leading up to the crash.
 And an aviation safety officer who was incorrectly blamed after the first investigation has now been cleared of any wrongdoing.”

-A Need For A More Clear Review Process
+A Need For A Clear Review Process

 My time in the Corps was not that of senior brass.
 However, I understand the importance of the chain of command and morale among those in uniform.
 We have to be sure of how these incidents are reported.
 For ourselves.
 For the families.
 And for the Marine Corps.
-Imagine the pain and suffering of the families that were kept in the dark for almost two years.
+Imagine the pain and suffering of the families kept in the dark for almost two years.

 Take, for example, the initial investigation that blamed the Hornet pilot, Capt.
 Jahmar Resilard, who perished in the incident.
 He did not deserve to be run through the mud and called a pilot unable to fulfill his duty.
 Fortunately, now the review has cleared his name: